adityapandeyjnv96-svg/Outsmart-Arena/README.md

 ## How to Play

-1. Open the game in your browser or PWA.
+1. Open the game in your browser or PWA or via Play Store or APK.
 2. Create a room or join an existing one.
 3. Answer logic and trick questions faster than your opponent.
 4. Earn points, climb the leaderboard, and unlock achievements.